 Most people choose Google Keyword Planner because of its relevance to Google advertisements.
 The tool extracts information directly from Google and generates useful results to optimize your PPC campaigns.

-The app has some decent functions, one among them is of the top page Bid.
+The app has some decent functions.
+One among them being that of the top page Bid.

 The tab reveals the average cost you’d require to display your Ad on the first page.